ccc

 If your cat appears to be in pain or distress, do not waste time on the internet, contact your vet immediately.

-Copyright ©Tanya's Feline CKD Website 2000-2012.
+Copyright © Tanya's Feline CKD Website 2000-2020.
 All rights reserved.

 This site was created using Microsoft software, and therefore it is best viewed in Internet Explorer.
 I know it doesn't always display too well in other browsers, but I'm not an IT expert so I'm afraid I don't know how to change that.
-My focus is on making the information available, not making it display perfectly in every browser.
+I would love it to display perfectly everywhere, but my focus is on making the information available.
+When I get time, I'll try to improve how it displays in other browsers.

 This site is a labour of love, from which I do not make a penny.
 Please do not steal from me by taking credit for my work.